 Some of your friends will be superheroes, but why not look like your own comic this Halloween?
-Anthony recommends starting on a clean canvas with your base makeup, and then focus on the dots.
+Anthony recommends starting on a clean canvas with your base makeup, then focusing on the dots.
 "I typically trace shapes with a pencil before committing to paint, but for this look, I have found the best way to get the dots on in a uniform way is to find something in your house and use it as a rubber stamp.
 You can even use the end of a brush if the handle ends in a flat tip," he says.

-It's been nearly a decade since Natalie Portman shocked the world with her Oscar-winning performance in Black Swan, but it still can make for a truly magnificent Halloween costume.
-Celebrity makeup artist and founder of GUIDE BEAUTY, Terri Bryant, walked us through how to recreate this iconic look.
+It's been over a decade since Natalie Portman shocked the world with her Oscar-winning performance in Black Swan, but it still can make for a truly magnificent Halloween costume.
+Celebrity makeup artist and founder of Guide Beauty, Terri Bryant, walked us through how to recreate this iconic look.
 Start with your base: "Use Manic Panic's Goth White Cream/Powder Foundation ($12) and Manic Panic Vampyre's Veil Pressed Powder Virgin (white) ($18), either alone or together.
 Both are great cruelty-free and vegan options for achieving the 'all the color has been drained from my face' look.
 Make sure to bring the color down the neck and around the ears," she says.

 Next, trace the lines of the feathers on your eyes.
-The beauty of this look is that you don't want a perfectly applied line and is meant to be a little messy and "feathered" looking."
-Once you have your outline, use your fingers to fill in the entire space above the lid and over the brow with the GUIDE BEAUTY Line ($24) eyeliner.
-Finish up by applying a white or silver eye product like NYX's liquid liner ($8) or their loose pigment ($7) with a wet, fine-tip eyeliner brush to create little branches across the lid, and soft feathers at the tail of your wings.
+"The beauty of this look is that you don't want a perfectly applied line and is meant to be a little messy and "feathered" looking," Bryant explains.
+Once you have your outline, use your fingers to fill in the entire space above the lid and over the brow with the Guide Beauty Line ($24) eyeliner.
+Finish up by applying a white or silver eye product like NYX's liquid liner ($8) or loose pigment ($7) with a wet, fine-tip eyeliner brush to create little branches across the lid, and soft feathers at the tail of your wings.
 Finish up by filling in the lips with a deep blood red, matte lipstick.

 This gentle, ethereal look is perfect for someone who just wants to feel beautiful on a spooky day.
 Stick with a liquid or cream blush to lightly stain the lips and cheeks.
-Bryant says for a luminous finish that catches the light, apply the Hourglass Ambient Lighting Powder ($48) in Ethereal Light, focusing on the cheeks, and down the center of the face.
-Next, use your fingers to sweep their Scattered Light Glitter Eye Shadow ($29) in Reflect across the eyelid.
+Bryant says for a luminous finish that catches the light, apply the Hourglass Ambient Lighting Powder ($48) in Ethereal Light, focusing on the cheeks and down the center of the face.
+Next, use your fingers to sweep the brand's Scattered Light Glitter Eye Shadow ($29) in Reflect across the eyelid.
 Create a graphic line with a white eyeliner above the lid, and sweep a white powder eyeshadow under the lower lash line.

-Billie Eilish's visual branding is as good as her music is, and this look will be unbelievably easy to recreate at home.
-Bryant recommends starting with a long, loose haired makeup brush and sweeping a little taupe eyeshadow under the eyes to create a deeper pocket.
+Billie Eilish's visual branding is as good as her music, and this look is unbelievably easy to recreate at home.
+Bryant recommends starting with a long, loose-haired makeup brush and sweeping a little taupe eyeshadow under the eyes to create a deeper pocket.
 Next, line the top and bottom waterline and apply mascara to lashes.
 To recreate the drip effect, you'll need black body paint, water, an eyeliner brush, damp cloth, and lip gloss.
-"Wet the brush and pack the black color under the lash line.
-Then use a slightly damp cloth to very lightly pat over the color, which will lightly break up the pigment so it looks a little messy with some skin showing through.
-Repeat until you get the depth desired," she says.
+"Wet the brush and pack the black color under the lash line," she says.
+"Then use a slightly damp cloth to very lightly pat over the color, which will lightly break up the pigment so it looks a little messy with some skin showing through.
+Repeat until you get the depth desired."

-Next, re-wet the brush and draw your drips down both the face and neck and allow it to dry.
-"To add more depth and texture to your wet-look, use a slightly larger lip brush to and working from the back of your hand, press a lipgloss over the previously applied eyeliner.
-I recommend Tower28's ShineOn Lip Jelly ($14) in Fearless, a dark berry, or Chill, which is clear.
-These are two of my all-time favorite glosses in general—they deliver just the right texture without being sticky and offer that high shine, wet look, perfect for creating this look."
+Next, re-wet the brush, draw your drips down both the face and neck, and allow it to dry.
+"To add more depth and texture to your wet-look, use a slightly larger lip brush to and working from the back of your hand, press a lip gloss over the previously applied eyeliner," Bryant explains.
+"I recommend Tower 28's ShineOn Lip Jelly ($14) in Fearless, a dark berry, or Chill, which is clear.
+These are two of my all-time favorite glosses in general—they deliver just the right texture without being sticky and offer that high-shine, wet look."

 Unleash your inner goddess with this perfectly low-maintenance look for Halloween, while also incorporating glitter tears.
-After doing your base makeup, as well as a gorgeous rose gold eye look (you can use a palette like Charlotte Tilbury's Instant Eye Palette in Pillow Talk, $75) use a small eyeliner brush and a gold eyeshadow to outline the shape of the tears coming from your tear ducts to your cheek.
-To apply the glitter, carefully spritz your brush with setting spray, and dip into a shimmery glitter that's safe for eye use like Smith & Cult's Glitter Shot All-Over Glitter Crush ($22), and let the tears flow.
+After doing your base as well as a gorgeous rose gold eye look (you can use a palette like Charlotte Tilbury's Instant Eye Palette in Pillow Talk, $75) use a small eyeliner brush and a gold eyeshadow to outline the shape of the tears coming from your tear ducts to your cheek.
+To apply the glitter, carefully spritz your brush with setting spray, and dip into a shimmery glitter that's safe for eye use, like Smith & Cult's Glitter Shot All-Over Glitter Crush ($22), and let the tears flow.